codemagic-ci-cd/codemagic-docs/content/partials/quickstart/publishing-app-store.md

     # Optional boolean, defaults to false.
 Whether or not to submit the uploaded
     # build to App Store review.
 Note: This action is performed during post-processing.
     submit_to_app_store: true

+    # Optional boolean, defaults to false.
+Whether to cancel previous submissions (if applicable)
+    # to App Store Connect.
+It allows automatically submitting a new submission for review if a previous submission exists.
+    # Note: This action is performed during post-processing.
+    cancel_previous_submissions: true

     # Optional, defaults to MANUAL.
 Supported values: MANUAL, AFTER_APPROVAL or SCHEDULED
     release_type: SCHEDULED